 Hand Tools

 The mouth opening controls how close wood fibers get supported before the blade cuts them.
-That distance determines whether figured grain tears or slices clean.
+That fraction-of-an-inch gap determines whether figured grain tears or slices clean.

 October 15, 2025